 Whistleblower lawsuit against Takeda

 Around 2012, a former Takeda employee filed a whistleblower lawsuit alleging that Takeda failed to disclose Uloric’s harmful side effects.
 The lawsuit claims that Takeda deceived Medicare and Medicaid through their failure to report that Uloric when mixed with other drugs can produce harmful side effects.
 These drugs include digoxin, Imuran, and methadone.
 Combining Uloric with Methadone can be fatal as they both contain the same metabolizing enzyme.
-This allows both medications to remain in the body for a longer period of time and may result in one dying from overdosing on methadone.
+This allows both medications to remain in the body for a longer period of time and may cause one to die from a methadone overdose.

 The former employee also noted that Uloric combined with other drugs can result in bone marrow failure, severe bleeding, or kidney failure.
 She alleges that Takeda falsified and altered reports that were submitted to the FDA.
 The reports sent were edited to make it seem as if Uloric’s side effects were not as severe as they actually were.
 She claimed that these changes were made to make Uloric competitive to allopurinol, a cheaper gout drug.